Lincoln, Texas

 Lincoln is an unincorporated community in central Lee County, Texas, United States.
-It lies along Highway 21 north of the city of Giddings, the county seat of Lee County.
-Its elevation is 371 feet (113 m).
+It lies along Highway 21, north of the city of Giddings, the county seat of Lee County.
 Although Lincoln is unincorporated, it has a post office, with the ZIP code of 78948.

 Lincoln was formerly named Evergreen.
 Evergreen was the home town of the infamous American Old West gunfighter Bill Longley.